| MARSALA

 the island was admitted on 21 October to the nucleus of northern

-(Piedmont, Lombardy, Liguria, Emilia
+states (Piedmont, Lombardy, Liguria, Emilia

 Romagna, Tuscany and Sardinia) that later were to unify to form

-The centre of Marsala radiates from
+the Kingdom of ltaly.
+TOWN CENTRE The centre of Marsala radiates from

 Piazza della Repubblica, where the Cathedral and Palazzo Senatorio,